BaumSebastian/Obisidan-Templates/Zettelkasten/Atomic Note.md

 created:
 updated:
 version: draft
-comment: "If you want to write something about this note"
+comment: If you want to write something about this note
-description: "One Sentence to explain the note"
+description: One Sentence to explain the note
 ---

 <%*